fractalmandala/brhatNew/src/routes/aryavarta/lore/maharishi.md

 title: mahaṛṣi
 tag: ṛṣis
 image: https://wganhlzrylmkvvaoalco.supabase.co/storage/v1/object/public/images/chapter2/5.webp
+snip: "End this now.
+End this before brother takes the life of brother.
+You look upon me as your uncle- I ask that you accord the same respect to my counsel.
+Aryavarta can be shared.
+Nay- Aryavarta must be shared.
+You have the power to bring peace to this land anew."
 ---

 > End this now.
 End this before brother takes the life of brother.
 You look upon me as your uncle- I ask that you accord the same respect to my counsel.
 Aryavarta can be shared.
 Nay- Aryavarta must be shared.
 You have the power to bring peace to this land anew.<br><cite>Maharshi Vishvamitra to Sudasa Bharata</cite>